skulpt/skulpt/source/SimplePythonData/simpledata.rst

 matter how big they are.
 Also revisit what we said in the previous chapter: formal languages are strict, the notation is concise, and even the smallest change might mean something quite different from what you intended.

+**Check your understanding**

+.. mchoicemf:: test_question2_1_1
+   :answer_a: Print out the value and determine the data type based on the value printed.
+   :answer_b: Use the type function.
+   :answer_c: Use it in a known equation and print the result.
+   :answer_d: Look at the declaration of the variable.
+   :correct: b
+   :feedback_a: You may be able to determine the data type based on the printed value, but it may also be  deceptive, like when a string prints, there are no quotes around it.
+   :feedback_b: The type function will tell you the class the value belongs to.
+   :feedback_c: Only numeric values can be used in equations.
+   :feedback_d: In Python variables are not declared.

+   How can you determine the type of a variable?

+.. mchoicemf:: test_question2_1_2
+   :answer_a: character
+   :answer_b: integer
+   :answer_c: float
+   :answer_d: string
+   :correct: d
+   :feedback_a: It is not a single character.
+   :feedback_b: The data is not numeric.
+   :feedback_c: The value is not numeric with a decimal.
+   :feedback_d: Strings can be enclosed in single quotes.

+   What is the data type of 'this is what kind of data'?

 .. index:: type converter functions, int, float, str, truncation